ASEAN-Australia-New Zealand Free Trade Agreement AANZFTA

 Go to Chapter 3 for “Rules of Origin”.
 This section explains how goods qualify as being of New Zealand Origin.

-Annex 2 Original Product Specific Rules Listing of the Original Product Specific Rules (PSR) of Origin for goods under the AANZ FTA.
-Currently required for exports to Indonesia and goods registration
+Annex 2 First Protocol Product Specific Rules Listing of the First Protocol Product Specific Rules (PSR) of Origin for goods under the AANZ FTA.

-For exports to Indonesia, or with Origin Code “RVC”, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.
+For exports with Origin Code “RVC”, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.

 - the FOB Value field may be left blank or have a nil value (0.00).

 - the separate FOB Value Declaration will be required to be presented to the importing customs authorities together with the certified AANZFTA certificate of origin.

 - The FOB Value Declaration does not need to be certified by the Chamber of Commerce.
 Template may be downloaded from the link below.
 Complete and provide direct to the importer.

 AANZFTA First Protocol:

-The First Protocol to AANZFTA entered into force for all 12 AANZFTA Parties on or before January 2016, with the exception of Indonesia.
-Indonesia have indicated that they intend to implement First Protocol before December 2018.
+The First Protocol to AANZFTA entered into force for 11 of the 12 AANZFTA Parties on or before January 2016, with the exception of Indonesia.
+Indonesia implemented First Protocol on 1 March 2019 (Reference: Indonesian Regulation PMK 11/PMK.04/2019).

-- AANZFTA Certificates of Origin will be issued in original format for exports to Indonesia until further notice.
+- AANZFTA Certificates of Origin were issued in original format for exports to Indonesia until 28 February 2019.

 - First Protocol AANZFTA Certificates of Origin are issued for exports to Indonesia from 1 March 2019 and have been issued for all other AANZFTA parties from 1 April 2016.

 What is different?

 - FOB Value will no longer appear of the Certificate of Origin (except for exports when the Origin code includes RVC)